The skin is the window to our inner health!

 For this reason, our body needs a mediator in the form of progesterone.
 Progesterone keeps an eye on protein and body oil production.

-In menopause, we experience hormonal imbalances which cause dry skin patches.
-Hormone changes also suppresses the functions of our thyroid gland.
+In menopause, we experience hormonal imbalances that cause dry skin patches.
+Hormone changes also suppress the functions of our thyroid gland.
 An underactive thyroid can cause dry coarse skin.

 Are dry skin patches really that serious?

 Prolonged skin dryness can branch to other skin problems like irritation, itchiness, rashes and small bumps.
 It makes us more prone to sun damage and age spots.
 Dry skin patches also increase our risk of infection.
 Natural skin moisture helps trap bacteria and prevents them from entering the body.

 Besides hormonal imbalances, diet and stress can also cause dry skin patches.
 Lack of specific vitamins and minerals may affect how our skin tissues are built.
 Too much stress can cause poor blood flow to our skin, especially in our hands and feet.

 Truth is, we can’t create and retain natural skin moisture the way we did in our youth.
 But we can support our hormones and sluggish body functions!
 There are also plenty of ways to relieve dry skin patches.